cqhudson/cqhudson/README.md

 ### Hi there 👋 I'm Connor Hudson

-I'm a CS student, here are some things I've made or am working on:
+I'm a CS student, here are some things I've made:

 - **Win32ContentPrepToolGUI** -> Wrapper for the Microsoft Content Prep Tool for Intune written in VB.NET, using WinForms and .NET Core 6